NicholasCote/nbviz-to-container/README.md

 ## Workshops
 Hybrid workshops were held to go over the content contained in this repository.

 The first workshop was held on June 20th, 2024.
-To watch a recording of that workshop, see [https://youtu.be/Bhj2KdZcK70](Tutorial: From Jupyter Notebook to Web Server: Containerizing Interactive Visualizations).
+To watch a recording of that workshop, see [Tutorial: From Jupyter Notebook to Web Server: Containerizing Interactive Visualizations](https://youtu.be/Bhj2KdZcK70).
 The content covered during that workshop is captured in the walkthrough.ipynb file in the June-20-2024 directory in this repository.

 A second workshop is going to be held on August 8th, 2024.
-For additional details on that workshop, see [https://www.cisl.ucar.edu/events/jupyter-notebook-web-server-automating-container-deployments-github-actions](From Jupyter Notebook to Web Server: Automating Container Deployments with GitHub Actions).The content that will be covered during that workshop is captured in the walkthrough.ipynb file in the August-08-2024 directory in this repository.
+For additional details on that workshop, see [From Jupyter Notebook to Web Server: Automating Container Deployments with GitHub Actions](https://www.cisl.ucar.edu/events/jupyter-notebook-web-server-automating-container-deployments-github-actions).The content that will be covered during that workshop is captured in the walkthrough.ipynb file in the August-08-2024 directory in this repository.

 ## Prerequisites
 **Note:** If Docker is already installed there is a container image available that contains everything else